NaimAyat/UCLA_CS131/Lecture5.md

 * Infinite number of types, specified by programmer
 #### Parametric Polymorphism
 * A function type contains a type variable.
 Ex. `length: 'a list -> int`
+* Two types:
+  1. Templates
+     * Compiler recompiles code for each instantiation
+  2. Generics

 ## Java